tgteacher/BigData-LA3/ASSIGNMENT.md

 #### Task

 Write a script that:
-1. assigns states to classes as in the previous task.
+1. Assigns states to classes as in the previous task.
-2. updates the centroids based on the assignments in 1.
+2. Updates the centroids based on the assignments in 1.
-3. go to step 1 if the assignments have not changed since the previous iteration.
+3. Go to step 1 if the assignments have not changed since the previous iteration.
-4. prints classes as in the previous task but in an output file.
+4. Prints classes as in the previous task but in an output file.

 #### Required syntax